Wilzzu/WhoSentThat/README.md

 ### Database Files

+Add your chat log files to the `backend/database` directory.
+For general chat logs, name the files `general1.json`, `general2.json`, etc. For other categories, you can name the files as you wish, but make sure to specify the names in the `backend/config/config.json` file.

+> [!IMPORTANT]
+> Each chat log file should be under 15 MB in size.

-Chat log files should be structured and have at least the following fields:
+Chat log files should have at least the following fields and be structured as follows:

 ```json
 {